 A. The Institute of French Studies

-The Institute of French Studies is an interdisciplinary, graduate program in history and the social sciences devoted to the study of modern and contemporary France and francophone countries.
+Affiliated with NYU's Department of History, the Institute of French Studies is an interdisciplinary, graduate program in history and the social sciences devoted to the study of modern and contemporary France and francophone countries.
 The Institute's program focuses on history, culture, society, and politics and emphasizes an interdisciplinary approach that draws on the strengths of the humanities and social sciences faculty at New York University.

 In addition to its Ph.D. and MA programs, the Institute awards a Certificate of Achievement in French Studies to students who take qualifying courses in contemporary France.